timroes/web-a11y-workshop/ISSUES.md

 - The star rating has no good textual representation.
 - The expand/collapse for details could is lacking ARIA and labels.
 - The booking button is using an link element.
 Is it a navigation?
+- The recommendation thumb up is only using color to convey its information.

 ## Tabs